SiloCityLabs/lochnas/README.md

 Head over to your browser and type `http://serverip:32400/web` and if you have a response you should be all set.
 Finalize it by pressing `Ctrl + C`

+#### Setup Samba

+Edit `init.sh` and add your username and password to the file, alternatively you can make multiple users by copying the two lines.

+Edit `samba/smb.conf` and change the paths, you can add as many shares as you would like.

 #### Start the services

 Now that we have ssl lets get started with our services.